mohamed6495/Assignment/README.md

-# simple Products App ✔️
+# Simple Products App ✔️

-#### A simple Products App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗
+#### A Simple Products App 📱 built to demonstrate the use of modern android architecture component with MVVM Architecture 🏗

 The App is using the [Products https://dummyjson.com/ ] to Get  Products.